 B4.1 The purpose of the case studies (using the CARE case study template) is to demonstrate how you have acquired the attributes and skills necessary to practice as a Conservation Accredited Engineer.
 They provide the opportunity to enlarge on aspects of a project that are of particular personal interest and may provide more in-depth detail of a particular set of attributes.
 The case studies should demonstrate how you have achieved the attributes across a range of materials and types of historic construction from a range of eras.

-Potential applicants may forward an example case study to the CARE Panel via registers@ice.org.uk for feedback before submitting their application.
+Potential applicants may forward a brief synopsis of the five Case Studies they intend to use for their CARE Application to the CARE Panel via registers@ice.org.uk for feedback before submitting their application.